cancerberoSgx/suitecommerce-types/ts-devtools/README.md

 # Requirements:

- * User able to write TypeScript project
+ * User able to write TypeScript project using latest standards, tsc, npm, etc
    * .js emitted code is :
      * valid AMD modules just like the rest of SCA
      * support es5
-   * output .js code is clean (no helper/ pollyfill overhead ) - so if decided project could be maintained from that output .js code and ts code discarded if decided.
+     * clean (no helper/ polly-fill overhead ) - so if decided project could be maintained from that output .js code and ts code discarded if decided.
+       * Heads up: async/await/generators, es5 output code is not so clean but acceptable.
+This could be alleviated by emitting / maintaining es6 (and other tool transpile it to es5) - is an inherent consequence of supporting es5...
    * there should be no performance impact (cannot repeat helpers on each file)
-   * only extra code in separate tslib AMD file required as dependency.
+   * only allowed to emit extra helpers/polly-fills in separate tslib AMD file required as dependency so helpers code is not repeated.

 # status